If you’re the victim of a work-related injury or disease, you might be eligible to claim workers’ compensation for your losses.

 How do I make a claim for workers’ compensation?

-If you have been injured at work or fallen ill because of your work, you may be entitled to claim compensation from WorkCover, or your employer if
+If you have been injured at work or fallen ill because of your work, you may be entitled to claim compensation from WorkCover, or your employer if they are self-insured.

 The process for making a claim through WorkCover generally goes as follows: